tkdev/learning-git/README.md

-# learning-git
-Learning Git with Amigos Code course
+# Git and Github Course

-This repo was used to learn git with Amigoscode
+##This repo was used to learn git with Amigoscode